camsaul/django-rest-params/README.rst

 .. code:: python

-   user_id=User # look for user_id param, create a User object and pass to wrapped fn as user_id
+   user_id=User # User is a Django model.
+Look for user_id param, fetch corresponding User, pass to wrapped fn as user_id

 But sometimes it makes more sense to call such a param 'user', so you can do: